LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 (as in into more nested directories).
 If we want to go back, we can type `cd ..`.
 This moves us 'up' one directory, putting us back where we started.
-**If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory, right where we started.**
+**If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory, the place where we started.**

 > ## Previous Directory
 > To switch back and forth between two directories use `cd -`.